 A tsunami can occur within minutes of a nearby earthquake.
 The risk of tsunami can remain for several hours following the first tremor.
 If you’re staying on the coast, familiarize yourself with the region’s evacuation plans in the event of a tsunami warning.

 - medical assistance: 119

 Taipei - Trade Office of Canada

-For emergency assistance after hours, call the Trade Office of Canada in Taipei and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 00-800-2326-6831.
+For emergency consular assistance, call the Trade Office of Canada in Taiwan, in Taipei, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.